octo/librouteros/README.md

 prove useful, it will be added as the need arises.

-## Dependencies

-The RouterOS API uses a simple challenge-response authentication schema using cryptographically secure MD5 hashes.
-The library used for MD5 computation is *gcrypt*, a cryptographic library originally written for the GnuPG project.

 ## Enabling API connections

 API connections (sometimes also called “Winbox connections”) must be explicitly